-Holyoke Community Charter School currently accepts students from kindergarten through 8th grade in the 2013-2014 school year.
-The Holyoke Community Charter School is highly academically-oriented without being selective and requires only two things:
+Holyoke Community Charter School offers kindergarten through 8th grade.
+The Holyoke Community Charter School is highly academically oriented without being selective and requires only two things:

 - 1. Students must have a minimum basic knowledge in English and mathematics (as determined by diagnostic tests); those students lacking this knowledge must be willing to attain it through academic assistance and hard work. - 2.
 Parents and students must want an excellent education, and students must be willing to make the effort required to achieve academic success.